 Conclusion

-Despite the progress, the Philippines’ startup ecosystem continues to face several challenges, including limited infrastructure and slow regulatory support, which hinder economic growth.
-To tackle these issues, it is recommended to appoint startup advocates in the National Innovation Council, which comprises key government officials, and closely monitor the Innovative Startup Act and the Philippine Innovation Act.
+Despite the progress, the Philippines’ startup ecosystem continues to face several challenges, which include limited infrastructure and slow regulatory support, which hinder the economic growth of the country.
+To address these challenges, it is recommended to appoint startup advocates in the National Innovation Council.
+The council consists of key government officials and closely monitors the Innovative Startup Act and the Philippine Innovation Act.
 It is important to maintain high standards for incubators and advanced-stage startup accelerator programs.
-Additionally, it is important to encourage students to pursue STEM studies and integrate STEM elements into agricultural courses in senior high schools and vocational institutions.
-As the Philippines continues to grow at a strong pace among ASEAN countries, focusing on effective decision-making for startups will be crucial for future growth.

 FAQs